conorbmurphy/galvanizereference/README.md

 ## Modeling ##

+## Exploratory Data Analysis (EDA) ##

+EDA is the first cut analysis where you evaluate the following points:

+* What are the feature names and types?
+* Are there missing values?
+* Are the data types correct?
+* Are there outliers?
+* Which features are continuous and which are categorical?
+* What is the distribution of the features?
+* What is the distrubiton of the target?
+* How do the variables relate to one another?

+Some common functions to do this are `pd.head()`, `.describe()`, `.info()`, and `pd.crosstab()`.
+If you see 'object' in the info result where you should have numbers, it is likely that you have a string hidden in the column somewhere.
+When removing NA's, be sure that you don't drop any data that might be included in your final analysis.

+There are a few options for dealing with NA's:

+* Drop that data
+* Fill those values with:
+ * Column averages
+ * 0 or other neutral number
+ * Fill forwards or backwards (especially for time series)
+ * Impute the values with a prediction (e.g. mean, mode)
+* Ignore them and hope your model can handle them

+One trick for imputation is to add another column to your model that's your variable imputed with a third column that's binary for whether you did impute it.
+Using this method, your model can unlearn the imputation if you shouldn't have done it.

+Exploratory plots such as scattermatrix.

+---

 ### Linear Regression Introduction and Univariate ###

 Linear regression is essentially fitting lines to data, originally coming from trying to predict child height to parent height.
 In univariate linear regression, we are investigating the following equation: